coder/coder/docs/CONTRIBUTING.md

 1. By commenting on the PR with `/deploy-pr`
 2. By running `./scripts/deploy-pr.sh`
 3. Available options
    - `-s` or `--skip-build`, the image will not be built again, and the last image will be used.
    - `-e EXPERIMENT1,EXPERIMENT2` or `--experiments EXPERIMENT1,EXPERIMENT2`, will enable the specified experiments.
    - `-n` or `--dry-run` will display the context without deployment. e.g., branch name and PR number, etc.
    - `-y` or `--yes`, will skip the CLI confirmation (only valid for the `./scripts/deploy-pr.sh`)

-> Note: all flags can be used with both `./scripts/deploy-pr.sh` and `/deploy-pr` comment on the PR,
+> Note: all flags can be used with both `./scripts/deploy-pr.sh` and `/deploy-pr` comment on the PR.

+> You need to be a member or collaborator of the of [coder](github.com/coder) GitHub organization to be able to deploy a PR.

 Once the deployment is finished, a unique link and credentials will be posted in the [#pr-deployments](https://codercom.slack.com/archives/C05DNE982E8) Slack channel.